 Protect files from unauthorized access

-Use the Controlled folder access setting to manage which folders apps can make changes to.
-You can also add additional apps you trust to make changes in those folders.
+Use the Controlled folder access setting to manage which folders untrusted apps can make changes to.
+You can also add additional apps to the trusted list so they can make changes in those folders.
+This is a powerful tool to make your files safer from ransomware.

 Exclude items from virus scans